ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 output stream.
 And the value of a concept set or topic name is itself.

 System function calls have specific unique evaluations which affect the data of the system and/or add content into the output stream.
-User-defined macros are just script that resides external to the script being evaluated, so they are evaluated.
+User-defined macros are just scripts that reside external to the script being evaluated, so they are evaluated.
 Script constructs like `IF`, `LOOP`, assignment, and relational comparison affect the flow of control of the script but don't themselves put anything into the output stream when evaluated.